openaps/docs/docs/docs/While You Wait For Gear/Understand-determine-basal.md

 ## OpenAPS examples

-1. OpenPS rig issuing temp basals
+`1.` OpenAPS rig issuing temp basals

 ![Rig setting a temp basal to slightly lower eventual BG](../Images/pill_example_temp_basal.png)

 In this example, a temp basal of 0.5u/hour has been enacted for 30 minutes. **Why?** BG is 104, which is above the target of 90, and eventualBG (101) is also above target.
 However, some of the predictions are *below* target, and so for safety, it is issuing a slightly lower temporary basal rate given the current level of IOB.

-2. OpenAPS rig with SMB's enabled - issuing SMB's
+`2.` OpenAPS rig with SMB's enabled - issuing SMB's

 **Note**: [SMB](../Images/http://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/oref1.html) is an advanced feature you won't use until after you get familiar and experienced with OpenAPS basics.